Gail Platt: Storylines

-Gail begins pairing up David and fellow hairdresser Maria Connor (Samia Ghadie) after believing that they have feelings for each other and are the "perfect match".
+Gail begins pairing up David and Maria after believing that they have feelings for each other and are the "perfect match".
 David and Maria find out about Gail's plans and agree to mess with her.
 They pretend to be engaged and in love, and later take it to the next level and pretend that Maria is pregnant with David's baby.
 Audrey discovers that they are lying to them and tells Gail.
 Gail pretends to organise the wedding and David tells her that it is all a joke.
 Gail discovers that Bethany has been involved in a sex ring and is horrified.
 Nick decides to leave Weatherfield for good, because he has nothing left there.
 He and Gail have a touching moment together.
 David and Shona get closer and share a kiss in hospital.
 This annoys Gail, because she knows that Shona is the mother of Kylie's killer Clayton.
 She warns Shona to stay away and even offers her £600 to make her move away.
 Shona ends up telling David the truth and she leaves Weatherfield after being upset by David.
 David finds out that Gail knew about everything and kicks her out of his house, but eventually lets her back in.

 On Christmas Day 2024, Gail married Jesse Chadwick (John Thomson) and they left Weatherfield to start a new life in France.